THE FIREHOUSE FOODFIGHT

 Foodfight Champions

-Many Ways to Contribute
+Creative Ways to Collect

 The food fight is a perfect opportunity for firefighters to give back to the community that we serve and that gives us the opportunity to do our duty.
 Each year the men and women at station 2 come up with new ways to produce bigger numbers.
 We do this out of pride and because of our competitive nature.